jlaza020/personal/school/adv-windows-notes.md

 + A thread can only access local variables, but not parameters.
 + A thread should not make changes to member variables, parameters, static variables, or properties.
 + A thread will not read member variables (even though it technically could with no problem).

+### Using Delegates to Start Threads

+Behind the scenes, a delegate is used when creating a thread.

+Example code for creating a thread:

+	Thread thread = new Thread(ThreadStart);
+	thread.Start(value); // Argument passed to ThreadStart.

+	virtual protected void ThreadStart(object obj)
+	{
+		Work(obj); // Helper method.
+	}

+Windows prevents threads from updating a UI variable it did not create.

+Events are special types of delegates.

+Code for defining a delegate:

+	protected delegate void MyDel(int i, float f, MyClass z);

+A delegate can have many parameters.

+Code for creating a delegate:

+	MyDel myDel = new MyDel(MyDelHandler);
+	myDel(10, 12.4, myClass);

+The delegate calls the method indirectly.

+Delegates are better than simple threads for these reasons:

++ Parameter to delegate can be any type.
++ More than one parameter can be passed.
++ Delegate threads are allocated from a thread pool, so threads can be reused.

+When a delegate is fired this way though, it is synchronous (like calling `Invoke`).

+`BeginInvoke` is used to make an asynchronous call to the delegate method.

+`BeginInvoke` has two more parameters:

++ A method to call when the thread ends. // Callback method.
++ The delegate that is making the call.

+How to call `BeginInvoke`:

+	calcPi.BeginInvoke((int) declimalPlacesNumericUpDown, EndCalcPi, calcPi);

+End Thread Callback Method:

+	virtual protected void EndCalcPi(IAsyncResult result)
+	{
+		try
+		{
+			CalcPiDelegate calcPi = (CalcPiDelegate)result.AsyncState; // Retrieve delegate.
+			calcPi.EndInvoke(result); // Cleans up thread resources.
+		}
+		catch(Exception ex)
+		{
+			ShowProgress(ex.Message, 0, 0);
+		}
+	}

+But it STILL crashes.
+The new thread is trying to access the UI controls.
+We are back to square one!

+The `InvokeRequired` property of a control is true if a thread that did not create the control is trying to update the control.

+### Simplified Threading

+The Control class also has `Invoke` and `BeginInvoke`, but a new thread is NOT created.
+Instead they redirect to the thread that created the control (i.e., find the thread that created this control and run this code on that thread).

+`control.Invoke(delegate)`; // Runs the delegate synchronously on the thread that created the control.
+`control.BeginInvoke(delegate);` // Does the same thing asynchronously.

+Control Invoke Steps:

++ Create another delegate for the ShowProgress method.
+	+ `Show ProgressDelegate showProgress = new ShowProgressDelegate(ShowProgress);`
++ Call this delegate with the Invoke method of the main form.
+	+ `this.Invoke(showProgress, new object[] {pi.ToString(), digits, 0});`

+Simplified Threading is a feature added to .NET 2.0.
+The `BackgroundWorker` component creates delegates in the background and encapsulates them in the simple method calls.

+Start a thread asynchronously with `this.backGroundWorker.RunWorkerAsync((int)decimalPlacesNumericUpDown.Value);` // Drop component on  form.

+The background worker has an event named DoWork.
+Add a handler for it and start the work the thread.

+	void backgroundWorker_DoWork(object sender, DoWorkEventArgs e)
+	{
+		calcPi((int)e.Argument);
+	}

+To report progress:

++ Set the property WorkerReportsProgress to true in the BackgroundWorker.
++ Add a handler for the ProgressChanged event, in the BackgroundWorker.
++ Update the UI in ProgressChanged.
+The method will be run on the thread that created the BackgroundWorker.

+ReportProgress can be called in two ways:

++ `backgroundWorker.ReportProgress(percentageChanged);`
++ Pass a custom object to ReportProgress.
+The custom object can be modified by either thread.
+	+ `backgroundWorker.ReportProgress(percentageChanged, obj);`
+	+ Use custom class to send data to the UI.
+		+ `CalcPiUserState state = new CalcPiUserState(pi.ToString(), digits, i + digitCount);`
+		`backgroundWorker.ReportProgress(0, state);`
+		The method can calculate the percentage of progress from the data in the custom class.

+Have a ProgressChanged event handler in UI to unpack CalcPiUserState and to call ShowProgress.

+To have a callback, register a handler with the RunWorkerCompleted event.
+This is run on the UI thread.

+DoWorkEventArgs in DoWork EventHandler has a Result property that can be used to set the result of a thread.

+Accessing e.Result will cause an error if the thread crashes.

+Code to use before accessing e.Result.

+`if(e.Error == null){ // Access e.Result }`

+### Canceling a Thread

+ReportProgress is asynchronous, not synchronous.

+Safe solution is to use the control.Invoke method to call the progress handler.
+This call is synchronous.
+Use it instead of ReportProgress to pass data to the UI, when both threads can change the data.
+ReportProgress is safe, only if values are read-only like structures.

+If the UI update method expects a custom class that contains the user state, like `void ShowProgress (UserState state);` Create a delegate that can register a method that updates the UI.
+`delegate void ShowProgressDelegate(UserState state);`

+Instantiate an instance of the delegate:
+`ShowProgressDelegate showProgressDelegate = new ShowProgressDelegate(ShowProgress);`

+Call the delegate with: `this.Invoke(showProgressDelegate, userState);` // Created on UI.

+Now, both threads can modify userState without shared access by the other thread.

+Control.Invoke passes ownership and is synchronous.
+By passing a custom object as the parameter, both threads can read an modify it, but only one thread can change it at a time, so there is no chance for data corruption.

+To make an inefficient pause, use `Thread.Sleep(1000);`.
+This is busy waiting.

+A better pause is that the main will create an event and call one of two methods: Set and Reset.
+The thread will call the WaitOne method to see if it should pause.
+If the main form calls Reset, then the next time the thread reaches the WaitOne call, the thread will stop.
+It will wait until the main form calls Set before it continues to run.
+The ManualResetEvent is used to fire an event when a condition is met.

+pauseEvent is an instance variable but it is thread-safe.
+Typically, call WaitOne whenever progress is reported.

+If a form is closing, close the thread in FormClosing EventHandler.

+Always pass data synchronously.
+Control.Invoke is perfect for doing this.

+### Passing Data to a Thread

+BackgroundWorker has a property to let it know that the main thread wants it to cancel.
+The variable is read in the worker.
+The property WorkerSupportsCancellation must be set.
+Indicate the thread should cancel with bw.CancelAsync().
+CancellationPending is a property used to check the flag - whether a cancellation is pending or not.
+Test the worker is running with the property bw.IsBusy.

+CancelAsync does NOT cancel the thread.
+A thread must check frequently to see if cancellation has been requested.
+The running example in the class will check after every 9 digits of PI is calculated.

+An example of manually canceling the thread:

+	if(bw.CancellationPending)
+	{
+		closeResources();	// Helper method.
+		break;
+	}

+Remember that CancellationPending will remain true until DoWork completes.
+The worker should detect if the thread has been cancelled and set the Cancel property in the event args to true.

+In RunWorkerCompleted event handler in UI thread, check if thread is canceled (e.Canceled in RunWorkerCompletedEventArgs).

+How do we get the data from the UI to the thread?
+In ReportProgress(), the object parameter passed by reference can be used to send data from the UI to the thread.
+Only pass a variable that is created in the thread.
+The main thread will unload the data and then modify the data.

+Once ReportProgress returns, the worker thread can use the new data from the main thread.
+Create variable in thread and pass it to the UI.